boxen/our-boxen/README.md

 # Odd Boxen

-Odd Boxen is a web development environment for Mavericks based on [GitHubs Boxen](http://boxen.github.com).
+Odd Boxen is a web development environment for Yosemite based on [GitHubs Boxen](http://boxen.github.com).

 This will automatically point any .dev domain to your locahost and enable dynamic virtual hosts for every folder in your ~/Sites folder.
 This means that you'll be able to setup a site by creating a folder, *example*, in your ~/Sites folder and access it from http://example.dev, or https://example.dev if you want to use a secure connection.